LeetLLM

 Reading the formula

-Instead of running one big attention operation, we split the input into hhh smaller "heads" that each attend independently, like having hhh specialists each looking at a different aspect of the same text.
-After each head produces its output, we stitch them back together and multiply by a final weight matrix WOW^OWO to blend the specialists' findings into a single result.
+Instead of running one big attention operation, we project into hhh narrower heads that attend independently.
+After each head produces its output, we concatenate them and multiply by a final matrix WOW^OWO so information from those routes rejoins the residual stream.

 Each head computes: headi=Attention(QWiQ,KWiK,VWiV)\text{head}_i = \text{Attention}(QW_i^Q, KW_i^K, VW_i^V)headi=Attention(QWiQ,KWiK,VWiV)